Arts lovers welcome to prepare small music festival in Tasmania, Australia

 We need fit energetic adventurous helpers, with a love of the outdoors, and enthusiasm to try new things.
 We provide healthy mostly vegetarian food, shared meals or seperate.

 FESTIVAL VOLUNTEERS NEEDED NOW!Our small music festival at NYE is coming up!
-We need music lovers who want to assist with site preparation and enjoy our event.This is the third year for our festival and is a lovely 3 day event at New Year, in a great little valley setting.
+We need arts lovers who want to assist with site preparation and enjoy our event.This is the fourth year for our festival and is a lovely 3 day event at New Year, in a great little valley setting.
 Get in touch, spaces are limited.

 GARDEN: There is a large fenced area which needs fence repairs and then working the soil, weeding, clearing rocks, and planning and planting the garden- herbs, fruit, and flowers & some walls as wind protection, art installations and functional sitting places, path making.